-LCH recommends that the FSB considers a few additional elements as part of its current thinking process:
+We recommend that the FSB considers a few additional elements as part of its current thinking process:

-- (a) The FSB framework ought to consider the different types of ownership structure of the CCPs, and how this impacts loss allocation under resolution.
+- (a) We encourage the FSB framework to consider the different types of ownership structure of the CCPs, and how this impacts loss allocation under resolution.
 Indeed, there are prominent examples of large CCPs which are: - 100% owned by a parent financial services firm - Majority owned by a financial services firm - Completely owned by clearing members (fully mutualised).